Nothing says "summer" like barbecue, and firing up the grill can be an easy way to cook delicious, healthy food. These few tips can get you started.

-Use a gas grill if you're grilling-phobic.
-It's as easy to light as a gas stove.
-Most new grills have their own starter, so you just have to turn a knob.
-Charcoal can be more temperamental and definitely messier.
+Choose gasif you're nervous about lighting up for the first time.
+Charcoal can be temperamental and messy, but a gas grill is as easy to light as a gas stove.
+Most new grills have their own starter, so you only have to turn a knob.

-Fire starters are your friend.
-No, not the liquid lighter fluid our dads used to douse the charcoal briquettes.
-Instead, use the new nontoxic fire starter squares now available online and at hardware stores.
-They're easier, quicker, and less scary to work with than a giant bottle of lighter fluid.
+Upgrade your fire starter.
+Ditch the liquid lighter fluid that you use to douse the charcoal briquettes.
+Instead, use nontoxic fire starter squares available online and at hardware stores.
+They're easier, quicker, and less dangerous to work with than a giant bottle of lighter fluid.

 Think less time, not more.
 You can get an entire meal on and off the grill in less than 20 minutes.
-Start with the heat on high to seal the juices in and cut down overall cooking time.
-But then turn it down to medium so the meat doesn't get charred.
-(Animal studies have linked eating meat cooked at high temperatures to cancer, and humans may face the same risk, so lower the heat, cover your grill with foil pierced with a knife or fork to reduce the amount of smoke you inhale as you're cooking, and trim any charred bits before eating.)
+Start with the heat on high to seal in the juices and cut down overall cooking time.
+Then turn it down to medium so the meat doesn't get charred.
+(Animal studies have linked eating meat cooked at high temperatures to cancer, and people may face the same risk, so lower the heat.)

 chopped fresh herbs, such as basil, mint, and Italian parsley (optional)